snitchtwt/GoogleCloudHackathon/README.md

 * Progress tracking
 * Community features such as social sharing and commenting
 * Integration with wearable devices, fitness apps, and other fitness-related services
+* Easy to use AI Chat bot used aimed to help our customers to get a personalized fitness pal from which who can help with diet plan and workout plans.
+* Machine learning model to get future results for your fitness journey

 ## Technologies Used
 * React (JavaScript library for building user interfaces)